thomas-hervey/microfrontends/docs/getting-started.md

 Before you begin, make sure you have the following prerequisites installed on your system:

 -   [Node.js](https://nodejs.org/): Ensure you have Node.js installed (recommended version 18 or later).
 We recommend using `nvm` for managing Node.js versions.
--   [pnpm](https://pnpm.io/): We use pnpm as our package manager.
-You can install it globally using npm or yarn: `npm install -g pnpm`.
+-   [yarn](https://yarnpkg.com/): We use yarn as our package manager.
+You can install it globally using npm or yarn: `npm install -g yarn`.

 Clone the Repository
 --------------------